BillFlan/ProcGen-Project/README.md

 In order to use the program, have fun playing with the parameters.
 I got lost making a bunch of combinations.
 You could also just fly around the  world and enjoy watching the days pass by.

+The current TerrainGen executable was compiled on a Mac running Mac 10.15.7 so if you have a mac you may be able to just run it.

 ## What I'm proud of: